LeeMorinUCF/ECP3004S21/demo_23_PP_Ch_17_Databases/README.md

 This is a good go-to command to verify that your tables was created as you intended.
 Be careful!
 It can backfire for large examples, such as a query on an entire database.
-You migh, however, use this on a small table that you have created with your query.
+You might, however, use this on a small table that you have created with your query.

+For now, we will focus on extracting the data.
-Use an ```ORDER BY``` clause to sort the output.
+If your data has to be in order, use an ```ORDER BY``` clause to sort the output.

 ```python
 >>> cur.execute('SELECT Region, Population FROM PopByRegion ORDER BY Region')